 Soon, the ceremony began.
 To throes of applause our guest-of-honour, Mr Jonathan Lim, was escorted into the hall.
 Mr Lim, an assistant superintendent at the Singapore Police Force, was himself once a part of the Students’ Council.
 Taking the lectern, he spoke of his past experiences as a student councillor.

 “There will be many frustrations,” he warned.
 But in the end, he promised, greater rewards would follow.
-He issued the 38th students’ council a challenge – to make this temporary school experience a permanent one, one which will live on in the heart of every Rafflesian.
-To serve in the council, to him, is a chance to make a difference
+He issued the 38th Students’ Council a challenge—to make this temporary school experience a permanent one, one which will live on in the hearts of every Rafflesian.
+To serve in the council, to him, is a chance to make a difference.

 Following the speech, the certificate ceremony commenced.
-Each member of the outgoing student council was presented with a certificate acknowledging them for their service.
+Each member of the outgoing Students’ Council was presented with a certificate acknowledging them for their service.

 38th Students’ Council President Chew Jay Hong (19A13A) then took the podium to deliver his first address as Council President.
 In his emphatic speech, Jay Hong outlined his vision for the school, encapsulated in the three ‘C’s: Communication, Consolidation and Culture, pledging to increase the frequency of town hall meetings and feedback drives, to build upon the legacy of previous batches, and to foster a greater sense of community and school spirit.

 In addition, Jay Hong emphasised the importance of collaboration within the student council itself.
 “For the 60 of us here on stage,” he said, “each and every one of us play a key role in keeping the cogs of the council moving, just like clockwork, and that as one council, we will support one another through the challenges that will come our way.”

 “I’m proud to be part of this team, and let’s make this year one to remember, in the hope of a better age.”